SteadyCadence/api-docs/content/03-organization.md

 POST /api/v1/organizations/{organization_slug}/users/
 ```

-The above method adds a member to the organization.
+This method adds a member to the organization.
 Note that the person needs to have an account for this to work.

 **URL Parameters**

 URL Parameter | Description
 ---|---
-`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations)
+`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations).

 **Request Payload**